QuakeMigrate/QuakeMigrate/docs/tutorials/detect.rst

     from quakemigrate.signal.onset import STALTAOnset
     onset = STALTAOnset(position="classic")

 The STALTA function is the ratio between the average value in a short window to the average value in a longer window.
 In theory, if your window lengths are well-chosen, this function should peak at the arrival time of a seismic phase.
-The `STALTAOnset` function that ships with QuakeMigrate takes a single keyword argument which specifies the window position relative to the reference point (see image below).
+The :class:`STALTAOnset` function that ships with QuakeMigrate takes a single keyword argument (``position``) which specifies the window position relative to the reference point (see image below).

 .. image:: img/waveform.png